Ryosuke Irie: World record controversy

 He swam the 200 meter backstroke in a Japanese record time of 1:52.86 on May 10, 2009, in a Japan-Australia swimming contest held in Canberra.
 Even though the time was lower than the world record, his time was rejected by FINA, swimming's international governing body, because he did not wear an approved suit.
 Japan's swimming federation did approve the record, however, along with several others in which Japanese swimmers wore unapproved suits that were later ruled to yield an unfair advantage.
 Irie's time would have sliced a massive 1.08 seconds off the 200 meter record set by American Ryan Lochte when he won gold at the Beijing Olympics.
 The high-tech swimsuit, which is made by Japanese sport wear manufacture Descente (who owns Arena), was not approved by FINA in a meeting held on May 20, 2009, and was called for modifications along with other 136 models.
 In the same meet, he swam a time of 52.56, which was only 0.02 seconds off the world record of Aaron Peirsol, set at the Olympic Games the previous year.
 With an approved suit, Irie won the silver, Lochte the bronze and Aaron Peirsol won gold in the 200m backstroke at the 2009 World Aquatics Championships in Rome later that year.
 Irie's time of 1:52.51 was a new Asian record, and the second fastest in the history of 200m backstroke.

 Swimming technique

-Ryosuke Irie is credited with having the most graceful and effective backstroke technique in the world.
-Before, he did a lot of backstroke training with a water bottle on his head (Invented by East Carolina University Swim and Dive, 1990's), to ensure that his head is very steady, and to maintain the smoothness of his stroke.
-Irie has paid a lot of attention to achieving a perfect technique from a young age, which is why despite his small size in comparison to other world-class backstrokers, he can still attain great results.
+Ryosuke Irie is praised for having one of the most graceful and effective backstroke technique in the world.
+One of the drills that he credits his technique to is training backstroke with a water bottle on his head (Invented by East Carolina University Swim and Dive, 1990's), to enforce head stability and the smoothness of his stroke.
+Irie notes that attention to achieving a perfect technique from a young age may contribute to his success, as his smaller size in comparison to other world-class backstrokers may be seen as a disadvantage.
 While he did not medal at the Rio 2016 games he continues to train in hopes of winning gold in his home country at the Tokyo 2020 Olympic Games.